suryaansh2002/CSE_5th_Semester_Labs/Computer Networks/Lab2/Readme.md

 the client which is displayed on the client screen.
 Then both the processes terminate.

-5. Implement simple TCP daytime server using select().
+5. Implement simple TCP daytime server.